 How pollutants get into our homes

 Potentially toxic ingredients are found in many materials throughout the home, and they leach out into the air as Volatile Organic Compounds, or VOCs.
 If you open a can of paint, you can probably smell those VOCs.
-The “new car smell” is another example of this.
-The smell seems to dissipate after a while, but VOCs can actually “off-gas” for a long time, even after a noticeable smell is gone.
+Mold is a VOC that can build up in the dampest parts of your home like the laundry room or crawl spaces.
+Another example is the “new car smell” that seems to dissipate after a while, but VOCs can “off-gas” for a long time, even after a noticeable smell is gone.

-The good news about VOCs is that they do dissipate with time.
+Many materials used to build a home contain chemicals like formaldehyde, toluene, xylene, ethanol, and acetone, and even lead.
+VOCs can also be in the form of pet dander or dust.
+Fortunately, VOCs from building materials dissipate over time.
 For that reason, the highest levels of VOCs are usually found in new homes or remodels.
 If you are concerned about VOCs, there are several products you can buy that are either low- or no-VOC.
 You can also have your home professionally tested.

 How to reduce VOCs in your home